SoenkevL/EEGAnalyzer-SciCo/README.md

 # EEGAnalyzer

 A comprehensive tool for analyzing EEG data with focus on customizable metric analysis.
-Originally designed to analyze the chaotic dynamics, complexity assessment, fractal properties, and entropy of EEG signals.
+Originally designed to analyze the chaotic dynamics, complexity assessment, fractal-properties, and entropy of EEG signals.
 The idea of this project is to bring together some of the most powerful python libraries for biomedical timeseries analysis.
 These include mne for eeg processing, pandas to handle dataframes, neurokit2 and edge-of-py to provide the metrics for the analysis.